maarten-pennings/Lego-Mindstorms/ms4/radarcar/README.md

 There is one more peculiarity: this car only makes "exact" 90 degree turns (using the built-in yaw sensor).
 When driving straight, it also uses the yaw sensor to keep it direction.

+Here is a [short video](https://youtu.be/--oO_Eg1EDk) with a close-up of the car.

+Here is a [long video](https://youtu.be/2BKyWezTPEI) with a top-view of the driving area.

 ## Steps